Luckbox314/conversor_monedas_cb/README.md

 Once the containers are up and running, you can access the application in your browser:

 * Frontend: http://localhost:3000
-* Backend: The backend runs at http://localhost:5000 but doesn't have any UI.
+* Backend: The backend runs at http://localhost:5000 but doesn't have any GUI.

 ### 4. Stopping the Application
 To stop the running containers, press Ctrl + C in the terminal where docker-compose up is running, or run: